mlisa/gomath/README.md

 `go get github.com/mlisa/gomath/...`

-Download and compile both peer and coordinator package (binary in $GOPATH/bin/).
+Downloads and compiles both peer and coordinator package (binary in $GOPATH/bin/).

 To compile a module run `go run *.go` inside the folder.